h0lmes/mockservice/README.md

 **RESPONSE**

+Response MUST go first.

-Parser looks for `HTTP/1.1` at the beginning of a line to start reading response.
+If parser sees `HTTP/1.1` at the beginning of a line it knows there are headers (are optional) in response.

-Then an empty line should go indicating head ended (head is optional for response part).
+After headers an empty line should go indicating head ended.
-Then goes the body if any.
+Then goes body if not blank.
 > Anything that goes before head start
 (before `HTTP/1.1`, or if head is not there at all) is considered a response body as well.

 **REQUEST** (optional)

+Optional `---` may go between response and request for the sake of convenience.

 Parser looks for `HTTP/1.1` at the end of a line to start reading request.
-Then headers may go.
+Then headers may go (optional).
 Then an empty line should go indicating head ended (head is mandatory for request part).
-Then goes the body if not blank.
+Then goes body if not blank.

 If request is present it would be executed asynchronously after the response was sent.